garcia-sonia/walkies-knocklyon/README.md

 Bug: The div containing the image floats right and the image itself was not centered in the div.
 The align-items and text-align attributes were not achieving the desired outcome.
 Fix: I found the answer in the "Love Running" project provided by the Code Institue and achieved the desired result by setting the margin: 0 auto.

+Intended outcome: Website elements optimised scaling depeding on browser's settings.
+Issue: Some of the feedback I received from my mentor was to avoid the use of pixels as a unit as much as possible as rem allows for optimised scalability depending on a user's browser settings.
+Solution: I converted most of the pixels into rem measures with some exceptions like image sizes.

 Intended outcome: A Services-more section which includes the divs Donate, Volunteer and Adopt and that is clear of other sections.
 Bug: Before I included the announcement box at the bottom of this section, services-more was directly over the footer and the social media icons kept overlapping with it.
 After checking on DevTools I realised that only a small part at the top of the register-more section was highlighted when I hovered over it.
 Fix:I researched how to include all of the divs inside the section.
 The three divs were inside the section tags and the height of the section was set to auto, but I found out that because all of the divs had floating elements I had to include a last div within the section as a clearing element before I ended the section and style it in CSS (clear: both).
 I found the answer in the Stackoverflow website as credited below.
 After doing this the height of the section was highlighted as it was intended in the DevTools and the footer was no longer overlapping.
 I used this technique again in the About us and Tailored services sections by creating a class id="clear".